Idealogic Group

 • SEO content farms

-• Brand sites that are online brochures to product and service
+• Brand sites that function as online brochures

-AI can not yet go to the interactive, identity-driven layer of the web.
-That brings us to the actual emerging fault lines which is trust.
-The visualizations created by AI generation will be trusted by people as much as the sites they will substitute (or possibly more).
+AI cannot yet touch the interactive, identity-driven layer of the web.
+And that brings us to the real emerging fault line: trust.
+People will trust AI-generated visualizations about as much as the sites they replace.
+Possibly more.

 The Processing Fluency Problem